 “[Ushers] exercise their role by welcoming people at the door, providing them with all necessary books and aids, and helping them to find their places” (Introduction to the Order of Mass, ¶23).

 The extraordinary ministers of Holy Communion, lectors and ushers contribute to our participation in the many liturgies offered in the Cathedral, most important among them being the Sunday Masses.
 If you would like to learn more about these liturgical ministries, please contact Fr.
-Matt Compton at (312) 573-4438 or at email@example.com.
+Brad Zamora at email@example.com

 “To accomplish so great a work, Christ is always present in His Church, especially in her liturgical celebrations.
 He is present in the sacrifice of the Mass, not only in the person of His minister, ‘the same now offering, through the ministry of priests, who formerly offered himself on the cross,’ but especially under the Eucharistic species.
 By His power He is present in the sacraments, so that when a man baptizes it is really Christ Himself who baptizes.
 He is present in His word, since it is He Himself who speaks when the holy scriptures are read in the Church.
 He is present, lastly, when the Church prays and sings, for He promised: ‘Where two or three are gathered together in my name, there am I in the midst of them (Matt.
 18:20)."